Print This Bible Study

 After Moses had recounted the Lord’s promise to Caleb and Joshua, he then turned to the account of the Lord’s judgmental decree upon the unbelieving generation.
 God’s decree from thirty-eight years back, given through Moses, began with the words, “But as for you . . .” (v.
 40).

-Then, the first thing which the unbelieving generation at Kadesh-Barnea heard after that was, “turn” (v.
+Then, the first thing that the unbelieving generation at Kadesh-Barnea heard after that was, “turn” (v.
 40).
 That is, they were to turn from the land set before them.
-Through their prior act of unbelief, they had gone too far.
+By their prior act of unbelief, they had gone too far.
 They had expressed unbelief concerning the Lord being able to complete His work and bring them into the land to which He had called them.
 They had expressed unbelief in matters surrounding the very goal of their calling — a realm that the Lord considered of supreme importance, important above everything else.
-And, through so doing, they went beyond the point which the Lord could allow them to go and still allow them to enter the land.
+And, by so doing, they went beyond the point that the Lord could allow them to go and still allow them to enter the land.

 Thus, there was only one thing left.
 They were to be turned from the land toward which they had moved for the preceding eighteen months, with a view to their being overthrown outside this land.
 And the place where they were to be overthrown was clearly revealed at the beginning; and now, thirty-eight years later, God’s dealings with a rebellious people after this fashion was in the very last stages of being completed.